AtharavRH/Home-automation-using-nodeMCU-ESP8266-/README.md

  mode_3 = turnvOFF

  8> Go to IFTTT  and signin -https://ifttt.com/home

- 9> create a new applet from this -https://ifttt.com/create/if-google-assistant 10>Configure the request and response
+ 9> create a new applet from this -https://ifttt.com/create/if-google-assistant.

+ 10>Configure the request and response.

  11>Configure the webrequest by setting the URL  by appropriate auth token got by blink and corresponding port.(blynk app INDIA server) http://188.166.206.43/ YourAuthTokenHere / update / DigitalPinToBeUpdateHere
  METHOD: PUT
  CONTENT TYPE : application/json
  body : ["0"]

- 10> And you are done .
+ 11> And you are done .
 Setup  power supplies and you are ready to control your home with your voice.